-Students in New York City's public schools speak 167 native languages.
-More than 1 in 10 have limited English proficiency.
+Students in New York City's public schools speak over 180 languages.
+More than 1 in 10 are still learning English.
 LCT meets this challenge head-on through its Learning English and Drama (LEAD) Project.

-The LEAD Project is a 20-session, year-long collaboration between an LCT teaching artist and an English as a New Language (ENL) classroom teacher that promotes both English language acquisition and learning in theater.
-The LEAD Project places equal emphasis on collaborative planning and teaching.
+The LEAD Project is a 10-session, semester-long collaboration between an LCT teaching artist and a middle or high school teacher of multilingual learners (MLLs) that promotes English speaking skills and learning in theater.

 Each semester, students explore plot and character through improvisation, movement, and voice, culminating with an in-class performance of an adapted work of fiction, non-fiction or dramatic literature.